SaliBhdr/typhoon-iran-cities/README.md

 ```

-This outputs one or more of these line based on the command :
+This outputs one or more of these lines, based on the command :

 ```